pringuin/dataprivacybundle/README.md

 ## Updating

+### Updating from 1.0 to 2.0

+2.0 is the first release for Pimcore 11.
+Simply adapt your composer.json and run composer update as usually.

+Execute: `$ bin/console assets:install` if it's not run by composer

+You might also need to save your configuration again.

 ### Updating from 0.5 to 1.0

 1.0 is the first release for Pimcore X. Simply adapt your composer.json and run composer update as usually.